May/Spring Intake in Canada 2025: Universities & Deadlines

 • Offers a range of programs and flexibility to choose courses

-Canada May intake 2024 Deadline: Applications open in October
+Canada May intake 2025 Deadline: Applications open in October and go continuously as the University takes admission throughout the year.

 Centennial College